Morton M. McCarver: Early years

 Morton Matthew McCarver was born on January 14, 1807, to Joseph and Betsy McCarver (née Morton) in Lexington, Kentucky.
 His father died during Morton's youth, and the younger McCarver left home at the age of 14.
 McCarver headed south and spent a few years in Texas and Louisiana before returning to Kentucky.
-He moved to Illinois in 1829 where he married Marry Ann Jennings on May 6, 1830, at Monmouth, Illinois, and the couple had two children before her death in 1846.
+He moved to Illinois in 1829 where he married Marry Ann Jennings on May 6, 1830, at Monmouth, Illinois, and the couple had two children before she died in 1846.
 In 1832, he fought with the Illinois militia in the Black Hawk War.

-After moving to what would become Iowa, he helped found Burlington, Iowa, in 1833 and 1834.
+After moving to what would become Iowa, he helped found Burlington, Iowa in 1833 and 1834.
 He had established a ferry across the Mississippi River in 1833, but his settlement was twice burned out as a trespasser on land then owned by Native Americans.
 Once the Black Hawk Purchase was complete in June 1833 he rebuilt his cabin in what was then the Iowa Territory.
 While in Iowa he served as commissary general of Iowa, earning him the nickname of general.
 In 1843, he joined the Great Migration and traveled the Oregon Trail west to the Oregon Country, arriving at the Willamette Valley in November of that year.

 In the West

 Once in Oregon, McCarver settled along the Columbia River in what is now Portland, Oregon.
 He made a land claim and founded Linnton in 1843, which is now part of Portland.
 On June 18, 1844, he was selected as the speaker of the Legislative Committee, the forerunner to the Oregon House of Representatives.
 In 1845, he was again elected to the Provisional Legislature of Oregon from Tuality District and was selected as the speaker of the then renamed House of Representatives, the first to hold that position.
 The next year he started an orchard near Oregon City after buying the land claim next to that city.
 In 1848, he married Julia Backalow, and they had five children; Thomas J., Jennie, Mary A., Naomi, Julia, Elizabeth, and Dollie.

 McCarver left Oregon for the California Gold Rush in August 1848, but left his family in Oregon City to hold the land claim.
 In 1849, he claims to have helped to found Sacramento, where he constructed housing to rent out.
-McCarver was then elected to a legislature designed to govern the city on April 30, 1849.
+McCarver was then elected to the legislature designed to govern the city on April 30, 1849.
 He was also elected to serve at the Constitutional Convention of 1849 that was held in Monterey, as one of eight people representing the Sacramento district.

 Also in 1849, along with some others, he purchased three passenger ships, including the Ocean Bird.
 The Ocean Bird was then put into service between San Francisco Bay and Milwaukie, Oregon.
 Due to flooding and fires, McCarver decided to return to Oregon aboard the Ocean Bird, bringing with him a house that had been cut in Boston.